sunnykharel/event-driven-pipeline-golang/DesignDecisions.md

-# Design Decisions for SpyCloud Challenge
+# Design Decisions for Challenge

 This document outlines the architectural and design decisions made for the SpyCloud Challenge, detailing the backend data ingestion pipeline, API design, and frontend implementation.